 The Condition Became Worse Because of Service

-Even if you had symptoms of PTSD before you served, your attorney may prove that stress and trauma during your service made your PTSD symptoms worse.
+Even if you had symptoms of PTSD before you served, your advocate may prove that stress and trauma during your service made your PTSD symptoms worse.

 The Condition Is a Secondary Service-Connected Ailment

-Your attorney’s job is to understand your struggle with PTSD and put forth the strongest possible case for benefits.
+Your advocate’s job is to understand your struggle with PTSD and put forth the strongest possible case for benefits.

-Talk to a VA Disability Attorney If VA Denies Your Claim or Low-Balls Your Rating
+Talk to a VA Disability Advocate If VA Denies Your Claim or Low-Balls Your Rating

-If VA denies your claim or you believe the rating you receive does not accurately reflect the severity of your PTSD and related symptoms, discuss your case with a VA disability lawyer.
+If VA denies your claim or you believe the rating you receive does not accurately reflect the severity of your PTSD and related symptoms, discuss your case with a VA disability advocate.